 FAQS

-Planning ahead is will definitely help make your visit smooth and stress free.
+Planning ahead will definitely help make your visit smooth and stress-free.

-Here some common questions, people ask us as they prepare for the trip over.
 If yours is not answered here, please feel free to email us!
+We are here to help.

 Q: Are the prices listed on your website in US dollars?

-Yes, our prices are shown in US dollars as this fluctuates less and is a currency most people, anywhere in the world, understand.
+Yes, our prices are shown in US dollars -simply because USD fluctuates less and is a currency most people, anywhere in the world, understand.

-It is also the currency which our secure payment gateway authorises.
+It is also the currency used by our secure payment gateway, Stripe.

-Once you are here, however, you are going to need some pesos in cash.
+A word to the wise though.... a) once you are in Mexico, however, you are going to need some pesos, in cash.
+Many places do NOT take credit cards.

 Q: Is it SAFE in Mexico City?

-If you don't like the fact that Uber has links to Donald Trump, download the Easytaxi or Yaxi app instead.
+If you don't like the fact that Uber is an international giant, download the Easytaxi or Yaxi app instead.
+These apps offer accountability and tracing in a way that a local taxi does not.

-So a word of advice....Please do NOT go to suburbs like Tepito because you have read about it in some urban mafia culture book.
+So please do NOT go to suburbs like Tepito, because you have read about it in some urban mafia culture book, and want to glean some kudos stories for when you return home.

-Don't think you can go to the La Lagunilla Market believing that you won't stand out.
+And don't think you can go to the La Lagunilla Market believing that you won't stand out.
 You will.
 And what that means on the day, we don't know.
-We would never PRESUME to know, and we LIVE here.
+We would never presume to know, and we live here.

 Read your Embassy's travel advice and stay up to date on protests and earthquakes.Be a humble, culturally sensitive traveller, who uses good common sense.